bencorrado/sysext-examples/README.md

  - `FORCE`: whether to force the build of the files.
 Normally if the script sees the directory already created, it won't proceed further as it assumes that the sysext files were already generated.
 This var makes it so the dir is removed and recreated from scratch.
 Useful if the script failed and leaved files around or the download of artifacts broke and you want to redo the process.
  - `SKIP_VERIFY`: whether to skip signature verification if it fails.
 This is useful in environments where GPG verification might fail due to network issues or key server problems.
 Default is false.
  - `K3S_VERSION`: k3s version to build.
 This defaults to the latest available if not set.
+ - `K0S_VERSION`: k0s version to build.
+This defaults to the latest available if not set.
  - `SBCTL_VERSION`: sbctl version to build.
 This defaults to the latest available if not set.
  - `TAILSCALE_VERSION`: tailscale version to build.
 This defaults to the latest available if not set.
  - `NEBULA_VERSION`: nebula version to build.
 This defaults to `v1.9.7` with PKCS#11 support for TPM2/hardware key integration cherry-picked from PR #1153.
 Nebula is built from source with Go 1.25.4, CGO enabled, and the `pkcs11` build tag.
 You can override this to build a specific version, tag, or commit.